supriyanagesh94/EMA_response/README.md

 3. Including the variance of responses (over history)
 4. Sliding window approach to extract sequences of features of length num_past

+A trained LSTM model can be loaded using the scipt modelLoader.py

+Hyperparameters of the attention LSTM can be set in this script after line 117